Links on Android Authority may earn us a commission. Learn more.

-PayPal makes it easy to send money online, but sometimes it can actually be too easy.
-If you enter the wrong email address and click send before you notice, that money is instantly removed from your PayPal account.
+PayPal makes it easy to send money online, but sometimes it can be too easy.
+If you enter the wrong email address and click send before you notice, PayPal instantly removes that money from your account.
 The good news is that if you catch it soon enough, you can sometimes cancel a PayPal payment and get your money back.

-So what are your options?
-Keep reading to learn how to cancel a PayPal payment and what to do when it’s too late.
+What are your options?
+Please keep reading to learn how to cancel a PayPal payment and what to do when it’s too late.

 Read also: What is PayPal?
 How do you use it?